gasawase/BookHarbour/README.md

 - loading pop up for when the books are loading in
 - save position that reader was last at in the book
 - some books are not loading in (they might be throwing errors but are not being tracked)
+- how to display the tags and groupings
+- how to group books of the same series

 ----DONE----
 - ability to read book